BlueEagle2006/Jefferson-Arduino/README.md

 # Jefferson Encryption Device
 This project is the first project where I used C++ to program an Arduino Uno.
 It is basically a device that can encrypt and decrypt given string values using a cypher which is named after Thomas Jefferson.
 This cypher works by having more than one disks which have the alphabet on them.
-But the order of the letters in the alphabet are basically shuffled so every disk has a different order of letters (like below).
+But the order of the letters in the alphabet are basically shuffled so every disk has a different order of letters (shown below).

 <img src="https://user-images.githubusercontent.com/68196837/225085024-6f230348-49fe-439e-91e8-eb58a95efa20.png" width="500"></img>